CodeDotJS/SmallNode/README.md

 --

-Copy any song in the folder.
+Copy any song in the folder, or enter the directory, or just type "bezerk.mp3"

 --

 Don't know it will work or not! :sad:

+Moreover, there are no controller provided, you can just play the song and nothing more.
+The only way to close it is using command - CTRL + C